-I Connect ALIF transmitter and receiver units (with their various hosts and peripherals) to a suitable switch.
+I Connect ALIF4000 TX and RX units (with their various hosts and peripherals) to a suitable switch, as described in the Installation section - see page 9.

 Note: If any device was previously managed by AIM, then it will need to be given a factory reset before continuing with this procedure.
 There must not be an AIM connected on the matrix network otherwise, when such devices undergo a factory reset, they will automatically revert to AIM control.